a close look of fermented beetroot and cauliflower

 This prevents floating vegetables, which is crucial in wild vegetable fermentation.

 Note!
 If you close the jars, you have to burp them.
-Just untight the lid slowly, and you will hear a hissing noise.
+Just slowly untighten the lid, and you will hear a hissing noise.
 Burp daily during the first 2–3 days.
 Or use a fermenting valve.

 Taste after day 5.
 Refrigerate when tangy and crunchy.